Chanda-Abdul/Easy-Budget-Client/README.md

 #### Signup Button

-- From the landing page you can click the signup button to view an alert.
+- From the landing page click the signup button to view a signup alert.
 - From there you can leave your email address to be notified of future app updates.
 - This alert was created with <b>Sweet Alerts</b>